echopen/echopen_prototyping/stable/guide_hardware.md

 We then measure tensions between GND \(track 1\) and tracks 2, 6, 8, 18, 19.
 To do this, a voltmeter is enough \(or one can use an oscilloscope\).
 The respective tensions shoudld be 5V, 12V, -12, -5V and 3.3V.

-If one of these tensions is missing, one has to check that all component is rightly positionned and that soldering is well done.
+If one of these tensions is missing, one has to check that every component is rightly positioned and that soldering is well done.
 If there is no negative tension, remove Q2 and Q3 and replace them with new ones.

 ![](./guide_hardware/3_Power_supply/bottom.jpg)

 ![](./guide_hardware/3_Power_supply/bottom2.JPG)

-Once the board validated, one can trim the remaining legs.
+Once the board is validated, one can trim the remaining legs.

 ## Motor control